Dutch Schapendoes

 Is the Schapendoes a good family dog?

-Yes, they are known for being affectionate and loyal, making them excellent companions for active families.
+Yes, they are known for being affectionate, loyal, and excellent with children.

 How much exercise does a Schapendoes need?